 The section in blue is how long the image displays, while the orange parts are the fade in and out.
-If you don't want the image to fade in and out, just drag the keyframes to either end, so only the blue displays.
+Shortening the orange parts will make the fade in or out happen more quickly, so you can customize the fade as required.